 The bigger challenge facing many teachers isn’t a lack of information—it’s having too much of it.
 “As a society, we have access to more and more data,” says Harshil Parikh, founder of Tuva Labs.
 His organization wants to “make data more accessible to people who are not experts [at data analysis].
 How can we make it easier for people to get their hands dirty with data?”
 (Read more about Tuva Labs in a previous article, “How to Help Your Students Develop Data Literacy.”)

 Countless questions—from civics to health to global issues—could be investigated by having students analyze data: Does racial profiling happen in your community?
 Are students getting enough sleep on school nights?
 Does your school district spend too much on energy costs?
 What’s the most dangerous street for bicyclists in your neighborhood?
 How fast could Ebola spread?

 A host of complex questions will face our students in the future.
 Knowing how to find their way to reliable answers and being able to sniff out inaccuracies are key skills for being informed, aware citizens.

-"Our lives are governed by numbers," according to a landmark report published by the American Statistical Association.
+“Our lives are governed by numbers,” according to a landmark report published by the ASA.
 Guidelines for Assessment and Instruction in Statistics Education, commonly known as the GAISE Report, is worth a read by any teachers who wonder why data analysis deserves a place outside of math classes.

-The GAISE Report argues that quantitative literacy -- the ability to make sense of those numbers -- goes well beyond academic outcomes and empowers students to think for themselves.
+The report argues that quantitative literacy—the ability to make sense of those numbers—goes well beyond academic outcomes and empowers students to think for themselves.